le-fantosme/solebox-atc-tool/README.md

 1. clone the repository on your machine
 2. install the requirements
 3. run the whole script
+4. create an account on solebox in your standard browser and add your shipping/billing addrress in the account.
+When running the script you must contemporary be logged in on the solebox website in your browser.
+I recommend, around 5 minutes before the "release", log in on website and start the script.

+Edit all the code parts marked with comments by inserting your data.
 Enter the item link in productlink.
 To get the aid value, inspect a size and you will see a number like this: a#NUMBER.selectsize in the right corner.
 The Number is your aid value you can enter in the script's source code.

 The script doesn't support Solebox's Queue release methods obviously.
 I might publish that later.